-- The OMA advanced service is available on port 9300. - The OMA advanced service uses a netTcpBinding (which is not available in MATLAB) and uses events to provide a time-efficient interface. - The advanced service is referenced at the following URLs: - net.tcp://localhost:9300/WCFServiceOM4006/net.tcp://localhost:9300/WCFServiceOM4006Bulk/ - Wrapper client DLLs (OM4006ATEClient.dll) have been installed into your documents folder under .\TekApplications\ATE Support Files.
-Copy the appropriate DLL (32-bit or 64-bit) to your application's project folder and add a reference to the DLL to your project.
+- The OMA advanced service is available on port 9300. - OMA advanced service interface - The OMA advanced service uses a netTcpBinding (which is not available in MATLAB) and uses events to provide a time-efficient interface. - The advanced service is referenced at the following URLs:

+Wrapper client DLLs (OM4006ATEClient.dll) have been installed into your documents folder under .\TekApplications\ATE Support Files.
+Copy the appropriate DLL to your application's project folder and add a reference to the DLL to your project.